RileyXX/IMDB-Trakt-Syncer/README.md

 4. (Optional) Edit the `ignored_packages` value to exclude packages and projects from auto-updating.
 5. (Optional) For automation on Windows, including auto-running a file on login, once per day, or hourly.
 See this [section](https://github.com/RileyXX/IMDB-Trakt-Syncer/edit/main/README.md#windows-auto-running-a-file-on-login-once-per-day-or-hourly-using-task-scheduler-background-execution).

-## Windows: Creating a .bat File to Run Multiple Python Projects and Optional Steps for Opening Programs and Creating a Shortcut to Run On Demand From Desktop
+## Windows: Creating a .bat File to Run Multiple Python Projects at Once and Optional Steps for Opening Programs and Creating a Shortcut to Run On Demand From Desktop

 This guide will walk you through the steps to create a .bat file that can run multiple Python projects installed with path variables.
 Additionally, it includes optional steps for opening multiple programs and creating a shortcut with an icon for easy on-demand execution from the desktop.